ArtShp/FinancialManager/README.md

 ##### Add
 If you want to add some new item to the table, you need to fill all obligatory field and then press the "Add" button.
 If fields are filled correctly and in the table there are no similar records, new item will be added.

+##### Edit
+If you want to edit some item in the table, you need to select an item in the table and then press the "Edit" button.
+After it the data of this item will be loaded to the form fields.
+Then you should use either "Save" or "Cancel" button.